- Columbia University School of Law, J.D., (Harlan Fiske Stone Scholar)

 Allan Cohen is well known in the Long Island business, philanthropic, and civic communities.
 He is a founder of the New York Food Council and New York M&A Council and serves on the Boards of Directors of Phoenix House of New York and Phoenix House of Long Island.
 He is also a member of the Steering Committee for the New York State Innovation Hot Spot Program and the Long Island High Technology Incubator at Stony Brook University.

-His numerous affiliations also include membership in the Long Island Angel Network, membership on the Board of Trustees of Simchat HaLev, committee membership for the Coalition on Child Abuse and Neglect, consultancy to Junior Achievement, and membership on the Touro Law Center’s Technology and the Law Advisory Committee.
+Past affiliations include membership in the Long Island Angel Network, membership on the Board of Trustees of Simchat HaLev, committee membership for the Coalition on Child Abuse and Neglect, consultancy to Junior Achievement, and membership on the Touro Law Center’s Technology and the Law Advisory Committee.

 Allan is a member of the American, New York, and Nassau County bar associations.
 He is former secretary of the Retail Financial Services Committee of the Association of the Bar of the City of New York.

 ALLAN H. COHEN

 Allan Cohen is the Office Managing Partner in Long Island.
 He represents a variety of companies, ranging from large public entities engaging in mergers and acquisitions, to mid-sized closely held and family-owned business, to technology-based startups organizing new business ventures and raising capital.